Department of Family Services – Children, Youth and Families

 • Child abuse and neglect cuts across all demographic areas and impacts our entire community.

-• Research shows that adverse childhood experiences like child abuse result in long term health impacts and increased costs to society.
+• Research shows that preventing adverse childhood experiences, like child abuse, may result in positive long-term health impacts and reduced costs to society.

 Fairfax Virtual Assistant